AfnanBq/neural-network-projects/README.md

 # neural-network-projects
-In this repo you will find projects implemented with the concepts of Neural Network that are mentioned in this lecture [cs50](https://cs50.harvard.edu/ai/2020/weeks/5/)to understanding and foster your capabilities in ML field.
+In this repo you will find projects implemented with the concepts of Neural Network that are mentioned in this lecture [cs50](https://cs50.harvard.edu/ai/2020/weeks/5/) to understanding and foster your capabilities in ML field.

 ## Table of contents
 * [Projects](#projects)